-Benjamin Gehlhausen, 31, graduated from Purdue University in West Lafayette, Ind. with degrees in professional flight technology and economics.
+Benjamin Gehlhausen, 31, graduated from Purdue University in West Lafayette, Ind., with degrees in professional flight technology and economics.
 During his work in public policy, he discovered Eucharistic theology and returned to the Catholic faith.
 Through living the 12 Step Program, he was amazed to learn about its relationship with Ignatian Spirituality.
-Identifying with St. Ignatius of Loyola’s self-challenge to become a saint, he left his job as an engine failure analysis technician in rural Indiana for Detroit to serve homeless people at the Pope Francis Center.
+Identifying with St. Ignatius of Loyola’s self-challenge to become a saint, he left his job as an engine failure analysis technician in rural Indiana for Detroit to serve people facing homelessness at the Pope Francis Center.
 Ben is a certified commercial pilot, licensed basketball official, and professional musician.
 He enjoys music, bowling, cards, target-shooting, and hiking in the woods.

 Jeffrey Grdina, 22, is an alumnus of Walsh Jesuit High School in Cuyahoga Falls, Ohio, and he earned a degree in motion picture theory from Wright State University.
 During high school Jeff went on his first pilgrimage to Spain, visiting Loyola, Manresa, and other Ignatian sites.
-In July of 2017, Jeff hiked the Santiago De Compostela, during which Jeff responded to God’s call to a Jesuit vocation.
+In July of 2017, Jeff hiked the Camino De Santiago, during which Jeff responded to God’s call to a Jesuit vocation.
 Jeff enjoys making films, writing, going to the theater, and spending time with family and friends.

 Alexander Hale, 23, was raised in the Detroit area where he graduated from the University of Detroit Jesuit High School in 2014.
 He is a graduate of Xavier University in Cincinnati where he studied in the Philosophy, Politics, and The Public Honors Program, graduating in 2018, with a focus on the political philosophy of the French Revolution, and the relationship between Church and state.
 In Cincinnati, he worked in local government as an adviser to various elected officials where he advocated for just public policy for the poor and disadvantaged.
 Alex enjoys writing, having good conversations, and exploring nature.

 Kevin Karam, 30, was born and raised in Chicago.
 He graduated from Loyola University Chicago with a bachelor’s degree in business administration/accounting.
 He earned his CPA and has worked in the financial services industry.
-While studying abroad in Rome, Kevin first learned about the Jesuits in discussion with Mark Bosco, SJ over a bowl of gazpacho.
+While studying abroad in Rome, Kevin first learned about the Jesuits in discussion with Fr.
+Mark Bosco, SJ over a bowl of gazpacho.
 He enjoys engaging in conversations about philosophy and the nature of the universe, politics, and history.
 Kevin also likes listening to music, singing, exploring the world, and tasting new foods.

 Patrick Mulchrone, 25, the oldest of four siblings, grew up in the Chicago area where he attended St. Ignatius College Prep, and came to know the Jesuits.
 During his application year, he worked as a K-4 teacher at the Red Cloud Indian School on the Pine Ridge Reservation in South Dakota.
 Patrick also has interests in teaching and politics.